The 2022 Gnar Runners Team

 Blue Sky to Devil’s Backbone:

 Start at the Soderberg Trailhead and run the full length of the Blue Sky Trail to the Devil’s Backbone Trailhead and back.
 If you skip the Indian Summer Loop, the total distance is about 20 miles.
 Add about 1.25 miles if you add the Indian Summer Loop.
 There is a water pump at the Devil’s Backbone Trailhead where you can refill.
 Just note that you will not run all the way to this trailhead during the race, but you can get familiar with the loops in Devil’s Backbone and note the turnaround location at the end of the Hunter Loop.
 This is also a great training run for anyone traveling up from the south since you can save some drive time by starting at the Devil’s Backbone Trailhead in Loveland.
-Devil’s Backbone is also a free trailhead – the Soderberg and (or Blue Sky) trailhead require a Larimer County Parks Annual Pass or an $8 Day Pass.
+Devil’s Backbone (as well as the Soderberg and Blue Sky) Trailhead requires a Larimer County Parks Annual Pass or an $10 Day Pass.

 Horsetooth Loop plus the Blue Sky Half: